-Differential signalling of the chemokine receptor CXCR4 by stromal cell-derived factor 1 and the HIV glycoprotein in rat neurons and astrocytes
+Differential signaling of the chemokine receptor CXCR4 by stromal-cell-derived factor 1 and the HIV glycoprotein in rat neurons and astrocytes